 Prepare for the interview.
 Read up on the program including its goals, faculty, and curriculum.
 Be prepared to articulate why you are a good fit to a particular program.
 Be on time.
 Be yourself, but be sure to dress, speak, and act professionally.
 Make sure to have thoughtful questions prepared.
 The questions you ask may be just as important as the answers you provide.

-Note that UNC’s Career Services Center can assist with interview preparation, including arranging videotaped mock interviews.
+Note that UNC’s Center for Career Readiness Center can assist with interview preparation, including arranging videotaped mock interviews.

 - Do I have to take the GRE?

 Many programs require the Graduate Record Exam, either the GRE General Test (verbal reasoning, quantitative reasoning, and critical thinking and analytical writing skills) and/or the GRE Psychology Test.
 The GRE is given by Educational Testing Services only on certain dates.
 Results are mailed out approximately six to seven weeks after the testing date.
 Therefore, you need to ensure that you take the test in sufficient time to meet the application deadline of the programs to which you are applying.
 Check with Center for Career Readiness on campus for a GRE schedule.
 Some recommend that you schedule your test so that you can retake it, if necessary, before the scores must be submitted to the graduate programs.